AbdielRT/cv_numerique/README.md

 Abdiel Ramirez 11.6.2021

-## From originally a web version Resumé
+## From originally a web version Résumé

 Uses grid display to make it responsive to extra large, large and small screens with media queries.